 And BOOM!
 I tore my wrist the last scrimmage before the season.
 I was told that I’d need surgery and that the recovery would take five to six months – basically the duration of the entire hockey season.
 I also wouldn’t be able to use my hand to write and type for a few months.
 Great!

 As Jim said, I eventually started to figure out how to get things done the right way and trust me when I tell you that his study method works!
 But it was a bit too late for me since I was already in my senior year.
-I did get better grades my, but the damage has been done during my first 3 years.
+I got better grades, but the damage has been done during my first 3 years.
 Graduation rolled around, I had a bad GPA and no job.

 I tasted the bitter reality of how hard it is to get a job after college.